-Table 1: Number of samples sequenced Project Mine, and funded - December 2017
+Table 1: Number of samples sequenced in Project Mine (MinE), from collaboration projects and under processing ('missing')- December 2018

-In 2018 the Project MinE consortium will also host data from other WGS projects worldwide (e.g. Answer ALS, CREATE, TOPMed and data at the Broadinstitute (US)).
-Already sequenced data from ALS patients and controls will be imported to the Project at SURFsara to become available for the

-Project MinE researchers for analyses.
-Herewith the total number of genomes will increase substantially (1500-2000 genomes are to be expected for cases, and ~10,000 from controles).
+In addition to the profiles as contributed through funding and samples collection in Project MinE the consortium also hosts data from other WGS projects worldwide (e.g. Answer ALS, CREATE, TOPMed and data at the Broadinstitute (US)).
+Already sequenced data from ALS patients and controls is imported to the Project at SURFsara to become available for the Project MinE researchers for analyses.
+Herewith the total number of genomes increased already with almost 4000 WGS profiles in 2018.
+This increase will continue over 2019 where even more profiles are to be expected for cases, but even more for controles ( ~10,000).

 Data storage: After whole genome sequencing, Illumina sends the data to the supercomputer of SURFsara in the Netherlands, where the data is stored securely.
 SURFsara, a non-profit agency available for research, guarantees safe and fast storage of all petabytes of data for Project MinE.
 This is a crucial part of Project MinE, as it needs more capacity for storage and analyses than any project before.
 Researchers analyse their data on the SURFsara supercomputer.
-December 2017 almost 8,000 DNA profiles were available for analyses, and a next data freeze with another 3000 profiles, cleaned and ready is expected in mid 2018 to be available.
+December 2018 almost 13,000 DNA profiles were available for analyses, and a next data freeze with another 8000 profiles, cleaned and ready is expected in mid 2019 to be available.
 The direct connection ensures that the transfer of data is safe and fast.
-The storage will be expanded as more data is being transferred in 2018.
+The storage will be expanded as more data is being transferred in 2019.
 These will come from newly sequenced samples, and from samples already sequenced within other smaller WGS projects.
 These consortia are willing to share that data to Project MinE.
-The calculation capacity on SURFsara is covered through the Project Beyond MinE and where data calculations will be prepared for research projects by experienced bioinformatics.
+The calculation capacity on SURFsara is covered through the Project Beyond MinE and subsidairy from PPS, Health Holland) and where data calculations will be prepared for research projects by experienced bioinformatics.

-Project organization: Two Project MinE meetings were held this year; one May 18th in Ljubljana, Slovenia during the ENCALS meeting and one December 6th in Boston, USA during the ALS/MND Conference.
+Project organization: Two Project MinE meetings were held this year; one May 20th in Oxford, UK during the ENCALS meeting and one December 6th in Glasgow, UK during the ALS/MND Conference.
 Topics that are addressed in project meetings are: scientific progress, progress on sample collection and analyses, progress on fund raising, project organization matters.
 The Consortium Agreement is final and signed by all partners.
-The next Project MinE meeting will be organized at the ENCALS meeting 2018 in Oxford, UK.
-Besides the general Project MinE meetings we I had a first Project MinE Science meeting in March 27th at Schiphol, The Netherlands.
-Here we set-up and coordinated the research efforts of those partners who now have substantial data sets within Project MinE.
-We formed and structured working groups around five major topics for ALS genetic research.
-Each working group defined their aims, tasks and deliverables and I reports to the General Assembly of the consortium every six months.
+The next Project MinE meeting will be organized at the ENCALS meeting 2019 in Tours, France.
+Besides the general Project MinE meetings there are Project MinE Science meetings.
+Here we set-up and coordinated the research efforts of those partners who have substantial data sets within Project MinE.
+We formed and structured working groups around six major topics for ALS genetic research.
+Each working group defined their aims, tasks and deliverables and reports to the General Assembly of the consortium every six months.
 The working groups are announced at the Project MinE website (research page).
-The second Science meeting was held on December 7th in Boston, USA, to first update and share progress within the five Working groups.
-In 2018 this will be continued where the initiative is to organize a 'hack-a-thon' for those partners who actually perform complex calculations within the project for data mining.
-The goal is to train the project members in how to run complex calculations on the SURFsara platform and to align and uniform data processing / cleaning work flows.
+The third Science meeting was held on May 17th at Schiphol, the Netherlands to update and share progress within the six Working groups.
+In addition to the Science meeting a 'hack-a-thon' was organized for those partners who actually perform complex calculations within the project for data mining.
+The goal was to train the project members in how to run complex calculations on the SURFsara platform and to align and uniform data processing / cleaning work flows.